Last Updated: May 18, 2021

 What can we do to reduce the spread of the disease?

-- Get vaccinated when you meet eligibility criteria.
-As of April 19, all individuals 16 years and older will be eligible for vaccination in NJ.
+- The best way for us to end the pandemic is to get vaccinated when you meet eligibility criteria.
+As of April 19, all individuals 12 years and older are eligible for vaccination in New Jersey.

 What are the symptoms caused by coronavirus?